Messaging Analytics

 KPIs

-• Total Messages: Total number of Messages exchanged from the Platform through all Delivery Channels (SMS, Email, Push, WhatsApp, and RCS).
+• Total Messages: Total number of Messages exchanged from the Platform through all Delivery Channels (SMS, Email, WhatsApp, and RCS).

 • Inbound Messages: Total number of SMS, WhatsApp, and RCS messages received by the Platform.